eclipse-pass/main/docs/infra/deploy_demo.md

     Separate Kubernetes changes into new files
 ```

+## Nightly Code

+There is also a [nightly action](https://github.com/eclipse-pass/pass-docker/blob/main/.github/workflows/deploy_passnightly.yml)
+that will run every night (and on every pull-request merge).

 For debugging changes outside of an official deploy, you can
 direclty manipulate code on the server.